 The only notable change between 1.0 and 1.1 is that the Fire Temple music was changed a little bit.
 It had a chant from an Islamic prayer looped in the background which offended some members of the Islamic community.
 1.1 also fixed some bugs, the most famous of them being the sword-losing bug.
 In 1.0, if the player saves the game in the end battle after losing the Master Sword, and restart the game, they don't have the sword anymore, but they can use all items while riding Epona.
 Also the final boss had originally red blood which was changed to green in a later version.

-, this wasn't always noticeable due to sprite-flipping techniques.
-The reason for Link's left-handedness is that his creator, Shigeru Miyamoto
+Left-handednessLink has always been left-handed, but it is particularly noticeable starting with this game.
+In the original title, this wasn't always noticeable due to sprite-flipping techniques.
+The reason for Link's left-handedness is that his creator, Shigeru Miyamoto, is also left-handed.

 References: Zelda series